A spectral theory of linear operators on rigged Hilbert spaces under analyticity conditions: Introduction

-In general, the integral in the right hand side diverges for $\lambda \in \mathbf{R}$.
-However, if $\phi$ and $\psi$ have analytic continuations near the real axis, the quantity in the right hand side has an analytic continuation from the lower half plane to the upper half plane, which is given by
+where $\psi^* = \overline{\psi (\omega )}$, which is employed to avoid the complex conjugate of $\psi (\omega )$ in the right hand side.
+This function of $\lambda $ is holomorphic on the lower half plane, and it does not exist for $\lambda \in \mathbf{R}$; the continuous spectrum of $\mathcal{M}$ is the whole real axis.
+However, if $\phi$ and $\psi$ have analytic continuations near the real axis, the right hand side has an analytic continuation from the lower half plane to the upper half plane, which is given by

+where $\mathrm{i} := \sqrt{-1}$.
 Let $X$ be a dense subspace of $L^2(\mathbf{R})$ consisting of functions having analytic continuations near the real axis.
 A mapping, which maps $\phi \in X$ to the above value, defines a continuous linear functional on $X$, that is, an element of the dual space $X'$, if $X$ is equipped with a suitable topology.
 Motivated by this idea, we define the linear operator $A(\lambda ) : X\to X'$ to be

 for $\psi, \phi\in X$, where $\langle \, \cdot \,|\, \cdot \, \rangle$ is a paring for $(X', X)$.
 When $\mathrm{Im} (\lambda ) < 0$, $A(\lambda ) = (\lambda -\mathcal{M})^{-1}$, while when $\mathrm{Im} (\lambda ) \geq 0$, $A(\lambda )\psi$ is not included in $L^2(\mathbf{R})$ but an element of $X'$.
 In this sense, $A(\lambda )$ is called the analytic continuation of the resolvent of $\mathcal{M}$ in the generalized sense.
 In this manner, the triplet $X\subset L^2(\mathbf{R}) \subset X'$, which is called the rigged Hilbert space or the Gelfand triplet \cite{Gel1, Mau}, is introduced.